Percolation transitions in the survival of interdependent agents on multiplex networks, catastrophic cascades, and SOS: Applications

 The density of the giant viable cluster on an infinite ER network is given by the largest solution of the equation \cite{Son1} \be F(S) \equiv S -(1-e^{-zS})^2 = 0. \ee It vanishes for $z<z_c$, and has both a jump and a square root singularity at $z=z_c$, \be S = 0.511700 + a \sqrt{z-z_c} + ... \quad {\rm for} \quad z>z_c. \ee For finite $N$ there are of course corrections, the analytic form of which is not known.

-Numerical results for $S_N$, the average relative size of the giant cluster on a graph of size $N$, are given in Figs.~1 to 3.
+Numerical results for $S_N$, the average relative size of the giant cluster on a graph of size $N$, are given in Figs.~2 to 4.
 Actually, in these plots we show (in contrast to analogous plots in the next subsections) $S_N$ conditioned on realizations which do have a giant cluster.
 Notice that all other clusters are extremely small (for $N>2^{20}$ we found only clusters of sizes 1 or 2 apart from the giant one, and even for $N=1024$ the largest non-giant clusters had sizes $<8$), thus it is straightforward to identify giant clusters, except for $N<10^3$.
-In Fig.~1 we show $S_N$ versus $z$.
-Since this gives a perfect agreement with Eq.~(\ref{S-ER}) except for $z$ extremely close to $z_c$, we plot in Figs.~2 and 3 differences between analytical and numerical results for a more sensitive comparison.
-From Fig.~2 we see that the finite-$N$ corrections are indeed not monotonic, as one might have suggested from Fig.~1, but they decrease fast with $N$.
+In Fig.~2 we show $S_N$ versus $z$.
+Since this gives a perfect agreement with Eq.~(\ref{S-ER}) except for $z$ extremely close to $z_c$, we plot in Figs.~3 and 4 differences between analytical and numerical results for a more sensitive comparison.
+From Fig.~3 we see that the finite-$N$ corrections are indeed not monotonic, as one might have suggested from Fig.~2, but they decrease fast with $N$.
 For $N=2^{26}$, the deviations from the theory for $N=\infty$ are $<10^{-4}$ for all $z$ except extremely close to $z_4$, which is just the level of statistical errors.
 Thus we verified with very high precision that our algorithm gives results in agreement with Eq.~(\ref{S-ER}) not only near the critical point, but also for all $z>z_c$.
-The agreement at $z=z_c$ is checked in Fig.~3, where the differences $\Delta S_N = S_N - S_\infty$ are plotted against $N$.
-We see a perfect scaling law \be \Delta S_N \sim N^{-\alpha} \quad {\rm with} \quad \alpha = 0.23(1). \ee To our knowledge there is in theoretical prediction for $\alpha$.
+The agreement at $z=z_c$ is checked in Fig.~4, where the differences $\Delta S_N = S_N - S_\infty$ are plotted against $N$.
+We see a perfect scaling law \be \Delta S_N \sim N^{-\alpha} \quad {\rm with} \quad \alpha = 0.23(1). \ee To our knowledge there is no theoretical prediction for $\alpha$.
+For $z>z_c$, Fig.~3 is consistent with $\Delta S_N \sim N^{-\alpha} \phi[(z-z_c)N^{1/2}]$, but the data are too noisy make a strong claim for it.

 There also seems to exist no prediction for the behavior of $P_N(z)$, the chance that there exists a viable giant cluster on a network of size $N$.
 In analogy to ordinary percolation we expect that this is a step function in the limit $N=\infty$, i.e. $P_\infty(z) = \Theta(z-z_c)$, but the behavior for finite $N$ is non-trivial.
-In Fig.~4 we plot $P_N(z)$ against $(z-z_c) N^{1/2}$.
+In Fig.~5 we plot $P_N(z)$ against $(z-z_c) N^{1/2}$.
 We see that all curves become essentially parallel, i.e. we have a data collapse apart from a correction to scaling that leads to a shift of the effective transition point towards higher $z$ as $N$ increases.